Villa Tugendhat: History

-The villa was commissioned by the German Jews Fritz and Greta Tugendhat.
+The villa was commissioned by the German Jewish Fritz and Greta Tugendhat.
 The construction company of Artur and Moritz Eisler began construction in the summer of 1929 and finished it in 14 months.

-Fritz and Greta Tugendhat lived in the villa for just eight years before fleeing Czechoslovakia with their children in 1938 (including philosopher Ernst Tugendhat), shortly before the country was dismembered following the Munich Agreement.
+Fritz and Greta Tugendhat lived in the villa for just eight years before the Nazi's persecution of and genocide of the Jewish people forced the family to flee Czechoslovakia for their lives with their children in 1938 (including philosopher Ernst Tugendhat), shortly before the country was dismembered following the Munich Agreement with the Nazis.